TellBuilder/TheTell/README.md

   *Generic Instructions To Build The Tell
   #1) Review the ReadMe File and make any modifications necessary to paint a clearer picture.

- Branch #3) Create a Tell Repository for Tell files and Instructions.
+ Branch #3) Create a Tell Branch for Tell files and Instructions.